-We are very excited about the opportunity to bring our high touch, high tech community banking model to our third branch in an incredible market along the Main Line in Wayne, Pennsylvania.
-Improvements to the property have begun and the branch is expected to open in fall of 2019.
-The triangle created by our Exton, West Chester and Wayne locations encompasses \$12 billion in deposits which will significantly enhance our checking and deposit growth in the immediate future.
+With the opening of our Wayne location on October 15, we launched our high touch, high tech, community banking model in an incredible market along the Main Line.
+This expansion of First Resource Bank's footprint represents our commitment to continued growth and provides local business owners with a dedicated partner who can provide unique financial solutions not readily available from the mega-banks.
+The geographic triangle created by our Exton, West Chester and Wayne locations encompasses over \$12 billion in deposits, which significantly enhances our checking and deposit growth opportunities in the immediate future.